xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googletest/docs/V1_5_XcodeGuide.md

 Since the unit test executable is a shell tool, it doesn't have a bundle with a `Contents/Frameworks` directory, in which to place gtest.framework.
 Instead, the dynamic linker must be told at runtime to search for the framework in another location.
 This can be accomplished by setting the "DYLD\_FRAMEWORK\_PATH" environment variable in the "Edit Active Executable ..."
 Arguments tab, under "Variables to be set in the environment:".
 The path for this value is the path (relative or absolute) of the directory containing the gtest.framework.

-If you haven't set up the DYLD\_FRAMEWORK\_PATH, correctly, you might get a message like this:
+If you haven't set up the DYLD\_FRAMEWORK\_PATH, correctly, you might get a MpiMessage like this:

 ```
 [Session started at 2008-08-15 06:23:57 -0600.]